aimi-bonn/Deeplasia/README.md

     [...]
 ````

+For indepth instruction on how to test (including the final ensembling) see the example notebook [nb/example_inference.ipynb](nb/example_inference.ipynb).

-See also the [streamlit app](https://github.com/igsb/bone-age-streamlit) for interactive inference.
+See also the [streamlit app](https://github.com/sRassmann/bone-age-streamlit) for interactive inference.

 ## Training